khemssharma/Community-bot/instagram/README.md

 2. **Install Dependencies**: Run the following command to install Puppeteer:
     ```
         npm install puppeteer
-        Set Up Your Script: In the index.js file, update these lines with your own credentials:
     ```

 3. **Set Up Your Script**: In the index.js file, update these lines with your own credentials: